Bangladesh: The American Sign Language (ASL) sign for "Bangladesh"

 Also see: COUNTRIES

-Notes: There are a variety of signs for Bangladesh.
+There are a variety of signs for Bangladesh.
 Most of them involve a sign that slides a palm-up flat dominant hand to a position touching or just near your lower dominant-side torso and then changes to a claw shape that looks as if you are holding a grapefruit or bag of coins in your dominant hand and then turns the hand palm down as if setting the bag on a table.
-This variation and other variations very similar to it shows up in enough sources so as to be considered credible.
+This variation and other variations very similar to it shows up in enough sources so as to be considered credible and/or "standard."

 However, just because many sources do a certain sign a particular way -- doesn't mean that there are not other accurate signs and/or versions that are very efficient and look as if they are being signed by someone who has signed that version many hundreds or even thousands of times (rather than only a relatively few number of times).